Alteruna/Multiplayer-FPS-Template/Assets/AlterunaFPS/README.md

 To get started with the Alteruna Multiplayer FPS Template, the following is required:

 * Unity version 2021.3 or newer.
-* Alteruna Multiplayer works best for 1.2.3 or newer but older versions will work too.
+* Alteruna Multiplayer 1.3.0 or newer.

 Make sure that the scenes are added to the build index.